Sierra-YD/Sierra-YD/README.md

 - 👋 Hi, I’m @SurajYD1308
 - 👀 I’m interested in AI & ML and Data Science
-- 🎓 I’m currently an IT Undergrad, College Junior
+- 🎓 I’m currently an IT Undergrad
 - 💻 I’m looking to collaborate on AI & ML projects
 - 📫 reach me at surajyd1308@gmail.com